Most traders think they have a risk strategy. They don’t. They have a stop loss.

 Profit Factor = total wins ÷ total losses.
 Above 1 = profitable.
 Above 1.5 = strong.

 This is the constraint your system must obey.
 If your backtest shows a 38% win rate, you need roughly 2R to survive.
-If you are taking 1R trades with that win rate, you are mathematically guaranteed to lose.
+Taking 1R trades with that win rate is mathematically guaranteed to lose over time.

 Real Market Example: Crude Oil Volatility Defines R

-Now your take profit must reflect that.
-If you target only $6, you are trading 1R in a market capable of $12 to $18 moves.
-The structure supports 2R to 3R.
-If you do not take it, you compress your edge.
+Now the take profit must match reality.
+Targeting only $7 compresses your edge in a market swinging $12 to $18 per session.
+The structure supports 2R to 4R when participation commits.
+If you do not take it, you are leaving the edge you calculated on the table.

 Real Market Example: NQ ATR and Position Structure